-Society Confidential: A Pilates queen comes home; MC5 exhibit ends in Lincoln Park
+Society Confidential: Pilates queen comes home

 A tall, very thin Wendy Williams spoke for about 50 minutes at the Radio One Women’s Empowerment Expo at Cobo Center on Saturday.
 Her topic: “Ten Things Every Woman Should Know.”
 Wendy seemed um, a little distracted.
 But then inspirational speaker Iyanla Vanzant came on, entering Cobo the way Floyd Mayweather enters a boxing arena — from the back of the room, boldly walking through the screaming crowd of adoring fans with the music of Kelly Price’s “It’s My Time” blasting.
 Chic in a red, tapered Afro hairdo, Vanzant wore a cropped leather jacket over a white shirt, Kelly green pencil skirt and 5-inch stiletto leather booties.
 The audience was transfixed by her message about how to make it through each decade of a woman’s life.
 After the show, she was spotted swapping fashion tips with one of the sponsors, Janice Cosby-Bridges of Ascension Health.